Vbooxx/Application-GitHub-Setup-First-Repository-/README.md

 ## ✨ Reflection
 This is my first step into using GitHub, and I’m excited to keep learning how version control can help me as a programmer.
 This assignment showed me how easy it is to collaborate and share code with others.

----

-### 🚀 Next Steps
-As I continue in this course, I’ll be using GitHub to:
-- Upload coding assignments
-- Practice version control
-- Showcase my work for future employers

----

 Thanks for checking out my repo! 🙌